imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 ### A dummy detector that returns spiraling spots.

 For this tutorial we will build a dummy detector, that actually fully ignores the image content and just create spots that seem to spiral out from the center of the image.
-A real detector would require you to hone your [ImgLib2](ImgLib2 "wikilink") skills; check the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/detection/LogDetector.java' label='LogDetector' %} code for an example.
+A real detector would require you to hone your [ImgLib2](ImgLib2 "wikilink") skills; check the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/detection/LogDetector.java ' label='LogDetector ' %} code for an example.

 Below is the source code for the dummy detector.
-You can also find it {% include github org='fiji' repo='TrackMate-examples' source='plugin/trackmate/examples/detector/SpiralDummyDetector.java' label='online' %}.
+You can also find it {% include github org='fiji ' repo='TrackMate-examples ' source='plugin/trackmate/examples/detector/SpiralDummyDetector.java ' label='online ' %}.
 Let's comment a bit on this:

 #### The type parameter `< T extends RealType< T > & NativeType< T >>`

-Instances of SpotDetector are parametrized with a generic type `T` that must extends {% include github repo='imglib' path='core/src/main/java/net/imglib2/type/numeric/RealType.java' label='RealType' %} and {% include github repo='imglib' path='core/src/main/java/net/imglib2/type/NativeType.java' label='NativeType' %}.
+Instances of SpotDetector are parametrized with a generic type `T` that must extends {% include github repo='imglib ' path='core/src/main/java/net/imglib2/type/numeric/RealType.java ' label='RealType ' %} and {% include github repo='imglib ' path='core/src/main/java/net/imglib2/type/NativeType.java ' label='NativeType ' %}.
 These are the bounds for all the scalar types based on native types, such us `float`, `int`, `byte`, etc...

 This is the type of the image data we are to operate on.